-My team and I added a poured concrete patio, but we wanted to keep with the character of the home, so we added some of the original stones into the concrete!
+My guys added a poured concrete patio, but I wanted to keep with the character of the home, so they added some of the original stones into the concrete!
 I love this look 🙂 We also chose to trim the house out with beautiful black gutters.
 I think that this adds a lot of dimension to the space!

 Plates & Glasses: Contact us to purchase!